 - a.
 Introduce the scope and general characteristics of the Quaternary periods - b.
 Explain classical models like Alpine, North American, Siwalik etc. - c.
-Describe climatic and sea-level change, glacial and periglacial geology.

-d.
-Compare and contrast between the Pleistocene and Holocene geological history of the Bengal basin.

-e.
-Analyze the types of Quaternary sediments, landforms, stratigraphy and depositional environment of the Bengal basin.

-f.
-Explain the concepts, criteria and implication of neotectonic activity to the Quaternary landform development.

-g.
-Explain the principal paleo-magnetic dating and Oxygen isotope analysis and their implications in Stratigraphy.

-h.
-Describe the soil profiles and Paelosols with emphasis on their micromorphology.

-i.
-Analyze the impacts of Pleistocene-Holocene sea level changes along the coast of Bengal Basin.

-j.
+Describe climatic and sea-level change, glacial and periglacial geology. - d.
+Compare and contrast between the Pleistocene and Holocene geological history of the Bengal basin. - e.
+Analyze the types of Quaternary sediments, landforms, stratigraphy and depositional environment of the Bengal basin. - f.
+Explain the concepts, criteria and implication of neotectonic activity to the Quaternary landform development. - g.
+Explain the principal paleo-magnetic dating and Oxygen isotope analysis and their implications in Stratigraphy. - h.
+Describe the soil profiles and Paelosols with emphasis on their micromorphology. - i.
+Analyze the impacts of Pleistocene-Holocene sea level changes along the coast of Bengal Basin. - j.
 Evaluate economic importance of Quaternary deposits.

-5. Course Contents: (Total 30 Classes) Unit/Chapter

-Unit 1: Concept and general characteristics 1 Unit 2: Climate change and Glacial Geology 3 Unit 3: Classical Models: Alpine, NW European and North-American, Pluvial and inter-pluvials.
+Unit/Chapter No of Classes Unit 1: Concept and general characteristics 1 Unit 2: Climate change and Glacial Geology 3 Unit 3: Classical Models: Alpine, NW European and North-American, Pluvial and inter-pluvials.
 3 Unit 4: Glacial effect and features 1 Unit 5: Quaternary Geology of the Bengal basin: Physical framework, geological history, landforms, depositional environments and climatic episodes 2 Unit 6: Stratigraphic definition and physiographic sub-division of Bangladesh 2 IN-COURSE - 1 Unit 7: Quaternary Stratigraphy of Bangladesh: Madhupur, Barind, Panchghar, Chalanbil, Greater Sylhet area, Mymensing area and Ganges delta.
-6 Unit 8: Concept of neotectonics, criteria, overview and impacts of neotectonics to the 3
+6 Unit 8: Concept of neotectonics, criteria, overview and impacts of neotectonics to the development of Quaternary landforms.
+3 Unit 9: Soil Profile, Paleosols and Micromorphology 2 perspectives.